Q: I noticed that you don’t really have any snack foods in your shopping. What do you do about snacks?

 whatever fruit is currently in season and on sale

-The available snacks depend on what I have found on sale or what is leftover from a previous week’s grocery shopping.
-One week Walmart had banana chips on sale for $1.00 a bag, so I bought several bags and we added them to the snack stash.
+The available snacks depend on what I’ve found on sale or what’s leftover from the previous week’s grocery shopping.
+One week Walmart had banana chips on sale for $1.00 a bag so I bought several bags and we added them to the snack stash.

-I do not typically buy what most people would consider “snack” foods.
-I find that they are very expensive, provide little nutrition and rarely fill my kids up.
+I don’t usually buy what most people would consider “snack” foods because they are more expensive, provide little nutrition and rarely fill my kids up, but occasionally you will find them in my shopping cart.

-If you have young children, they will probably eat smaller meals more frequently.
+As I mentioned above, if you have young children they will probably eat smaller meals more frequently.
 In my experience, though, some children eat very little real food at meals and then ask for snack foods later because they prefer the taste.
-If you have big snackers, you might want to look at the amount of carbohydrates they consume and watch your children for a couple of days to see if they are eating “snack” foods instead of meals.
+If your kids love snacking you might want to look at the amount of carbohydrates they consume and watch your children for a couple of days to see if they are eating “snack” foods instead of meals.

-If you do choose to buy snack foods, a great way to save money is to buy the larger size containers and divide them into snack bags or other plastic containers.
-You’ll pay much less per serving and you can usually reuse the bags.
-(These were purchased for a field trip.
-I don’t usually buy chips and cheese puffs unless it’s a special event.)
+If you do choose to buy snack foods a great way to save money is to buy the larger size containers and divide them into recyclable containers.
+You’ll pay much less per serving and you can control serving sizes.
+(The snacks pictured above were purchased for a field trip so I used plastic bags.)

-If you have a question for The Peaceful Mom, click here, scroll down to the contact form and type the word “question” in the subject line.
-I can’t promise that I will answer every questions, but I will try to get to as many as possible.
+If you have a question for The Peaceful Mom click here, scroll down to the contact form and type the word “question” in the subject line.
+I can’t promise that I will answer every questions, but I’ll try to get to as many as possible. πŸ™‚

 Click here to read more Reader Questions and Answers.